 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which amends the requirements for fair value measurement disclosures.
 ASU 2018-13 removes, modifies or adds certain disclosure requirements under GAAP.
 This standard is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
 Any new disclosure requirements must be applied on a prospective basis in the interim and annual periods of initial adoption; all removed or modified requirements must be applied retrospectively to all periods presented.
-The Company is assessing the impact of ASU 2018-13 including the timing and method of adoption.
+The Company plans to adopt this standard at the effective date and does not expect any material impact from adoption.